DavAug/chi/docs/source/getting_started/quick_overview.rst

-While the simulation of mechanistic model outputs and measurements is an interesting feature of chi in its own right, the inference of model parameters from real-world measurements is arguably an even more interesting feature of chi.
-Here, we will use the simulated measurements to infer the model parameters, but the simulated measurement can be straightforwardly replaced by real-world measurements.
+While the simulation of mechanistic model outputs and measurements is an interesting feature of chi in its own right, the inference of model parameters from real-world measurements is arguably even more interesting.
+For simplicity, we will use the simulated measurements to infer the model parameters, but in practice the simulated measurements can be straightforwardly replaced by real-world measurements.

 Inference in chi leverages the fact that the modelled measurements :math:`y` follow a distribution that is defined by the mechanistic model and error model.
-In the case of a Gaussian error model, as in the previous example, the distribution of the measurements is a Gaussian distribution centered at the mechanistic model output
+In the case of a Gaussian error model, as in the previous example, the distribution of the measurements is also a Gaussian distribution whose mean is equal to the mechanistic model output

 .. math::
     p(y | \psi , \sigma , t) = \mathcal{N}\left(